bencline1/Allpix_GaAs/doc/usermanual/framework.md

 parameters like the sensor thickness can however vary between different detectors of the same model.
-To allow for easy adjustment of these parameters, models can be specialized in the detector configuration file introduced in [sec:detector~c~onfig].
+To allow for easy adjustment of these parameters, models can be specialized in the detector configuration file introduced in [Detector configuration](getting_started.md#detector-configuration).
 All model parameters, except the type parameter and the support layers, can be changed by adding a parameter with the exact same key and the updated value to the detector configuration.
 The framework will then automatically create a copy of